 However, her efforts to stay sober did not bear fruit as she received emergency medical attention due to excessive alcohol consumption.
 She was believed to be hospitalized a few days prior to her death with an alarmingly high blood alcohol level of 0.34.
 Many states consider .10 blood alcohol to be legally drunk.

 Her trysts with drugs and alcohol often led to legal trouble as Kelly was first arrested in 2010 for drunken driving in North Carolina.
 A few months later, she pleaded guilty in November that year and was sentenced to a year of unsupervised probation along with a fine.
 In March 2012, Lisa was again arrested on felony charges that involved causing injury to her boyfriend.

 She was later released on a bail of $50,000.
 The felony charges were filed by her former boyfriend John Michas, whose claims were later denied by Kelly in public.

 Trouble knocked on Kelly’s door again in November 2012 when both Lisa, aged 42, and her husband Robert Joseph Gilliam, aged 61, were arrested on charges of assault.
 They were both released later on bond.
 Most recently, Lisa was arrested in June 2013 for a suspected DUI.

-The arrest happened on June 23, when the police responded to a phone call about car blocking on a traffic lane.
+The arrest happened on June 23, when the police responded to a phone call about a car blocking on a traffic lane.
 Lisa was then tested for alcohol consumption which she failed, leading to the arrest.